 Acknowledgments

-This research is based upon work supported by the Swiss Center for Biometrics Research & Testing, the H2020 TReSPAsS-ETN Marie Skłodowska-Curie early training network (grant agreement 860813) and the Idiap Research Institute.
+This research is based upon work supported by the H2020 TReSPAsS-ETN Marie Skłodowska-Curie early training network (grant agreement 860813).
+This work was also supported by the Swiss Center for Biometrics Research & Testing and the Idiap Research Institute.